hsotoparada/DeepPhasePick/README.md

 User-defined parameters in **dct\_sta**, **dct\_fmt**, and **dct\_time** dictionaries should be included within nested dictionaries with **key = dct\_out['flag_data']**, where **key** is a label that describes the seismic data on which DeepPhasePick is applied.
 DeepPhasePick results will be stored under the current directory in **dct\_out['opath']/dct\_out['flag_data']**.

-(3) Run DeepPhasePick on continuous waveform data.

-(3.1) Perform phase detection: prediction of preliminary phase picks.

-Phase detection is performed by the function **run\_detection**, which returns the dictionary **dct_dets** containing predicted discrete phase class probability time series and preliminary phase picks.

-(3.2) Perform phase picking: prediction of refined phase picks, optionally plotting them and saving some relevant statistics.

-Phase picking is performed by the function **run\_picking**, which returns the dictionary **dct_picks** containing preliminary (from detection stage) and refined (by Monte Carlo Dropout MCD in picking stage) phase picks.

 (3.3) Plotting continuous waveform with predicted P and S phases, and corresponding predicted probability time series.